GBrar/GBrar.github.io/README.md

 ##adding css
 * Use CSS to add the following to your site.
 Release 1

-* Padding and border added to at least one element
+* Padding and border added to at least one element - completed
-* Margin added to at least one element - completed
+* Margin added to at least one element - completed - completed
 * At least one centered element (a footer message can be nice for this) - completed
-* A background image on at least one element
+* A background image on at least one element - completed
 * A different font on at least one element - completed
 * A few elements styled using a class -completed
 * A different color for visited links - completed
-* An element styled with an ID -completed
+* An element styled with an ID - completed

+##Making it responsive
+* Release 2
+* Add at least one media query to improve the responsiveness of your page. - completed